Neural Contact Fields: Tracking Extrinsic Contact with Tactile Sensing: Evaluation

 We use a pretrained implementation of Neural Point Descriptor Fields to get the spatial descriptors for 3D coordinates in the point cloud for mugs, bottles and bowls.
 We trained separately the sequence-to-sequence autoencoder to learn the embedding of DIGIT image sequences.
 These sequences have length $k=5$ and contain the images for both fingers at timesteps $t, t-2, t-4, t-7$ and $t-9$.
 For our \ncf we trained four fully-connected ResNet blocks with Conditional Batch-Normalization on training trajectories that contain in total 4500 contact events.
 We use negative log-likelihood as loss function and Adam optimizer~\cite{adam} with learning rate $1e^{-4}$.

-In~\cref{fig:ncf_results} we show qualitative results of our pipeline tracking extrinsic contact.
+We evaluate \ncf offline with a GPU Nvidia RTX 3080, for which the forward pass takes $\sim$66 ms. In~\cref{fig:ncf_results} we show qualitative results of our pipeline tracking extrinsic contact.
 We show key snapshots of a test trajectory collected with unseen mugs, bottles, bowls, and new scenarios in simulation.
 From a qualitative point of view, we demonstrate the ability of \ncf to track extrinsic contacts for the three novel objects.
 For example, with the mug trajectory, we show that the \ncf can transition from patch to break contact to a new contact location.
 With the snapshots for the trajectories with the bottle and bowl, we show that \ncf can localize multiple contact patches produced during complex contact interactions.
 A video of these trajectories along with the extrinsic contact tracking made by our \ncf is available in the supplementary material.

 For a quantitative evaluation, we analyze the mean squared error (MSE) between the ground truth external contact probability and the predictions.
 At each timestep we plot the MSE after running the model 10 times and applying Monte Carlo Dropout to compute a $95\%$ confidence interval. \ncf is close to the ground truth during the majority of the trajectories.
 From these results, we identify cases that might induce a spike in error.
 For example, when the object transitions from no-contact to contact or when the shape of the contact patch changes drastically due to a non-smooth change in end-effector pose.